astro-informatics/proxnest/README.rst

    <img src="./docs/assets/ProxNestLogo.png" align="center" height="80" width="100">

-``ProxNest`` is an open source, well tested and documented Python implementation of the *proximal nested sampling* algorithm (`Cai et al. 2022 <https://arxiv.org/pdf/2106.03646.pdf>`_) which is uniquely suited for sampling from very high-dimensional posteriors that are log-concave and potentially not smooth (*e.g.* Laplace priors).
+``ProxNest`` is an open source, well tested and documented Python implementation of the *proximal nested sampling* framework (`Cai et al. 2022 <https://arxiv.org/pdf/2106.03646.pdf>`_) to compute the Bayesian model evidence or marginal likelihood in high-dimensional log-convex settings.
+Furthermore, non-smooth sparsity-promoting priors are also supported.

 This is achieved by exploiting tools from proximal calculus and Moreau-Yosida regularisation (`Moreau 1962 <https://hal.archives-ouvertes.fr/hal-01867195/file/Fonctions_convexes_duales_points_proximaux_Moreau_CRAS_1962.pdf>`_) to efficiently sample from the prior subject to the hard likelihood constraint.
 The resulting Markov chain iterations include a gradient step, approximating (with arbitrary precision) an overdamped Langevin SDE that can scale to very high-dimensional applications.

 Basic Usage
 ===========